 Once you have a list of potential targets start connecting with them on LinkedIn.

-The key is here though to send them a personalised connection request rather than the default LinkedIn connection request, as we have spoken about in other articles using a personalised connection request – click here to read an article on getting your LinkedIn connection requests accepted.
+The key here is to send them a personalised connection request rather than the default LinkedIn connection request, as we have spoken about in other articles using a personalised connection request – click here to read an article on getting your LinkedIn connection requests accepted.

 We also touch on having a compelling LinkedIn profile in this article as well, which is another key to getting your connection requests accepted from the media.